Fisher information susceptibility for multiparameter quantum estimation: Introduction

 \section{Introduction}

-The characterization of any physical system relies on the precise estimation of the physical parameters entering in its model description.
-This procedure, which has fundamental importance both from a purely theoretical and from a technological perspective, thus corresponds to a multiparameter estimation problem.
-The aim of quantum metrology is to derive the ultimate bounds on the parameters' estimation precision in the quantum realm, and to identify possible enhancements by exploiting quantum resources, such as entanglement and squeezing~\cite{Giovannetti1330,Giovannetti2006,Giovannetti2011, PhysRevD.23.1693, Paris2009, Demkowicz-Dobrzanski2015a,Degen2016, Pirandola2018,Barbieri2022}.
-While most of the paradigmatic results have been obtained in the context of single-parameter estimation, such as phase and frequency, much attention has also been devoted to the case of multiparameter quantum metrology~\cite{MultiPerspective,Szczykulska2016}, with a particular emphasis on the estimation of unitary parameters \cite{Genoni2013b, Bradshaw2017, Humphreys2013, Gagatsos2016a, Knott2016, Pezze2017}, unitary and noise parameters \cite{knysh2013estimation,Vidrighin14,Altorio2015,Szczykulska_2017,Roccia_2018} and on the estimation of parameters describing the incoherent mixture of optical point sources~\cite{TsangPRX2016,Chrostowski2017,Rehacek2017,Rehacek18PRA,Napoli2019,Fiderer2021,Ansari2021}.
-A part from its essential importance mentioned above, the case of multiparameter estimation in quantum mechanics raises important theoretical questions being deeply connected with the (potential) non-commutativity of the optimal measurements for single parameters and a the degree of quantumness of the corresponding statistical models has been thoroughly addressed~\cite{Carollo2019,Razavian2020,Candeloro2021}.
-Moreover, while in the single-parameter case, the role of entanglement, and more in general of collective operations, is crucial only in the probe state preparation, in the multi-parameter scenario the possibility of measuring collectively many copies of quantum states encoding the set of parameters to be estimated is fundamental for achieving the ultimate bounds on the estimation precision~\cite{MultiPerspective,Roccia_2018,Belliardo2021}.
+The characterization of any physical system relies on the precise estimation of the physical parameters entering its description.
+This task has fundamental importance from both a purely theoretical and a technological perspective.
+It can be thought of as a multiparameter estimation problem to be addressed with the tools of quantum metrology, which aims to derive the ultimate bounds on the precision of parameter estimation in the quantum realm and to identify possible enhancements by exploiting quantum resources, such as entanglement and squeezing~\cite{Giovannetti1330,Giovannetti2006,Giovannetti2011, PhysRevD.23.1693, Paris2009, Demkowicz-Dobrzanski2015a,Degen2016, Pirandola2018}.
+While most of the paradigmatic results have been obtained in the context of single-parameter estimation, such as phase and frequency, much attention has also been devoted to the case of multiparameter quantum metrology~\cite{MultiPerspective,Szczykulska2016,Liu_2020,DemkowiczDobrzanski2020}.
+The field encompasses problems such as the simultaneous estimation of multiple phases \cite{Genoni2013b, Bradshaw2017, Humphreys2013, Gagatsos2016a, Knott2016, Pezze2017}, of unitary and noise parameters~\cite{knysh2013estimation,Vidrighin14,Altorio2015,Szczykulska_2017,Roccia_2018} and of the parameters describing illumination from incoherent optical point sources~\cite{TsangPRX2016,Chrostowski2017,Rehacek2017,Rehacek18PRA,Napoli2019,Fiderer2021,Ansari2021}.
+The practical relevance of these problems justifies the introduction of the new challenges linked to measurement incompatibility when searching for the optimal conditions.
+In fact, the optimal measurements to estimate distinct parameters individually may not commute.
+This captures a characteristic aspect of quantum mechanics under a different light~\cite{Ragy2016}, and provides means to introduce a notion of ``quantumness'' for quantum statistical models~\cite{Carollo2019,Razavian2020,Candeloro2021}.
+In addition, while collective measurements over multiple identical copies bring no advantage for single-parameter estimation, this strategy is instead crucial to achieving the ultimate precision bounds in the multiple-parameter case~\cite{MultiPerspective,Roccia_2018,Belliardo2021}.